|DSLR Video Magic: An introduction to shooting, editing and producing your own videos

 Instructor: Robin Nichols

-Though born in the UK, I’ve spent the past 20 years in Sydney.
-I began work in Australia as a cameraman in the audio-visual business, then a freelance photographer.
-More recently, I worked as a contributing freelance writer for several photo-centric publications, then as a full-time magazine editor for more than eight years.
-For the past eight years, I’ve run my own publishing business, Better Digital Magazine, producing Australia’s best-selling specialist digital photo techniques publication: Better Digital magazine.
+Born in the UK, I’ve spent the past 28 years in Sydney.
+I began work in Australia as a cameraman in the audio-visual business, then as a freelance photographer.
+In the nineties I worked as a contributing freelance writer for several photo publications, then as a full-time magazine editor for more than eight years.
+In 2000 I started my own publishing business producing Australia’s best-selling specialist digital photo techniques publication: Better Digital Camera magazine.

-With this publication I’ve aggressively pursued the goal of producing clear, well-illustrated publications written in simple English and have continued to develop this plain-speaking style in other specialist magazines such as Better Photoshop Techniques and Digital PhotoART (a project-based publication with a distinct ‘scrapbooking’ style).
+With this I aggressively pursued the goal of producing clear, well-illustrated information written in simple English and continued to develop this plain-speaking style in another specialist magazine, Better Photoshop Techniques.